-Wei Gu, MD, PhD, is Assistant Professor of Pathology at Stanford University was trained as a physician, engineer, and scientist whose research focus is methylation classification within the area of molecular pathology.
+Wei Gu, MD, PhD, is a physician, engineer, and scientist whose research focus is methylation classification within the area of molecular pathology.
 He has pioneered technologies in cell-free DNA 'liquid biopsy' testing, CRISPR diagnostics, clinical metagenomic sequencing, non-invasive prenatal testing, and COVID diagnostics.
-He has been awarded multiple extramural grants, including the Burroughs Wellcome Career Award, and a K08 from the National Cancer Institute.
-He is also a board-certified molecular and clinical pathologist and has a clinical practice within Stanford Healthcare.
+Dr. Gu has received awards from the Burroughs Wellcome Career Award and the National Cancer Institute.
+As a physician, he is a board-certified molecular and clinical pathologist and maintains a clinical practice at Stanford Healthcare.

 - Clinical Pathology

 Career Awards for Medical Scientists (CAMS), Burroughs Wellcome (2018)

 Career Development Award (K08), National Cancer Institute (2017)